adinarayanan2003/FrameForge/README.md

 5. Review the proposed actions.
 6. Apply one action or apply all.
 7. Preview the result and render/export when it looks right.

-Caption highlights are stored as style metadata, so generated captions should not show raw `*asterisks*`.

 ## Common Commands